How to Find Property Lines

 Visit the Local Zoning Department

 The zoning department is the municipal office that records plats: the maps, drawn to scale, that show land division.
 Unless your home was built more than a hundred years ago, you can probably obtain a copy of your block and lot plat for a minimal fee.
-This will give you the exact dimensions of your lot—in other words, the property you legally own—in relationship to other lots on your block.
+This will give you the exact dimensions of your lot—in other words, the property you legally own—in relation to other lot lines on your block.

 Retrace the Surveyor’s Steps

 When the surveyors were laying out the original plat, they determined a starting point for all the lots on your block.
-You can retrace the original surveyor’s steps by locating the starting point, which will be labeled on the plat as either the “common point” or the “point of beginning” (POB).
+You can retrace the original steps of the property lines survey by finding the starting point, which will be labeled on the plat as either the “common point” or the “point of beginning” (POB).
 It is often the center point of a side street.
 The original surveyor’s measurements will all be listed on the plat.
-With a long measuring tape, follow the plat as you would a treasure map, measuring your physical property as you go.
+With a long measuring tape or digital tape measure, follow the plat as you would a treasure map, measuring your physical property as you go.
 Your measurements should correspond with the ones on the plat.

 Beware of Moved Survey Pins